Among busiest weekends, Austin airport battles catalytic converter thefts

 How to prevent a catalytic converter theft

-According to Allstate insurance, it’s not what catalytic converters do, but what they contain, that makes them appealing to thieves, like platinum or rhodium.
+According to Allstate insurance, it’s not what catalytic converters do, but what they contain (platinum or rhodium) that makes them appealing to thieves.

 Here’s Allstate’s advice to protect your car: